Virginia's 35th House of Delegates district

 Virginia's 35th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 35, in Fairfax County, is currently represented by Democrat Holly Seibold.
-Democrat Mark Keam, who represented the district since 2010, resigned on September 6, 2022 to take a position in the Biden Administration.
+District 35, in the Shenandoah Valley, is currently represented by Republican Chris Runion since 2024.

 Elections

-Keam narrowly defeated James Hyland in 2007.
+Important to note - all this data reflects the old District 35, near Fairfax.
+The 35th District used to be the 26th.
+Mark Keam narrowly defeated James Hyland in 2007.
 He defeated mechanical engineer Leiann Leppin Luse in 2013.
 In that election, Luse had run on a platform of cutting taxes and regulations.